HERE'S WHAT HAPPENED

 I can't express to you how important a loyal fanbase is these days.
 Even if you become an A-lister, you need to move your fans off of social media and onto an email list.
 You cannot do this with Gmail!

 If you want ultimate control over your career, you need to safely interact with your fans outside of social media, and the best way to do that is an email list.
-The best way to grow that email list is by starting a blog.
-You can grow a huge email list without being famous!
+The best way to grow that email list is by starting a blog, or at the very least have your own site.
+You can still grow an email list without being famous!